fabiolnh/service-mesh-istio/README.md

 * Ingress Gateway -> Virtual Service -> Destination Rule

 1) Ingress Gateway: release the input traffic.
 It connects to the Virtual Service
 2) Virtual Service: Route the traffic (it is not the service from kubernetes), using the Service (from kubernetes) to forward it.
-It configurates all the proxies.
+It configures all the proxies.
 Features:
-  - Match: Ex: Match the URL, foward to some pod
+  - Match: Ex: Match the URL, forward to some pod
   - Retries: Ex: Retries the communication X times to other pod
   - Fault Injection:
-      Ex: I want to 70% of my services are OK and 30% not, to test the whole application.
+      Ex: I want 70% of my services to be OK and 30% not, to test the whole application.
-      Ex: wait 10s to request an http communitation
+      Ex: wait 10s to request an http communication
       Ex: return httpStatus 500 of a percentage of all the services
   - Timeout: Ex: Iif the answer of the call wait too long, cancel the call
   - Subsets (v1 and v2): destiny categories (DESTINATION RULES).
 (What happens with the traffic when it gets to the destiny)